- What is a lumbar puncture?

 This procedure is usually completed within 45 minutes.

 You will feel a slight pin prick when the needle is inserted into your vein for the intravenous line (IV) and when the local anesthetic is injected.
 The arteries have no sensation.
 Most of the sensation is at the skin incision site which is numbed using local anesthetic.

 You will be asked to remain very still during the procedure.
 A nurse or technician may help children stay still by holding them in place during the procedure.
 Children may also receive a sedative to help them stay comfortable and still.

-You should plan to lay on your back and rest the day of your procedure.
+You should plan to lay on your back and rest the day following your procedure.

 Some patients develop a headache after a lumbar puncture that begins several hours or up to two days after the procedure.
-In addition to significant head pain, the headache may be accompanied by nausea, vomiting and dizziness and can last for a few hours or a week or more.
-You also may feel pain and tenderness in your lower back, which may radiate down the back of your legs.
+In addition to significant head pain, the headache may be accompanied by nausea, vomiting and dizziness and can last from a few hours to a week or more.
+You also may feel pain and tenderness in your lower back, which may radiate down your legs.

 A pain-relieving medication such as acetaminophen can help reduce headache or back pain following the procedure.
 If your headache is severe, you should contact your doctor.